home-assistant/home-assistant.io/source/_components/ihc.markdown

 ### Auto setup of IHC products

 If the auto setup is enabled, the `ihc` component will automatically find IHC products and insert these as devices in Home Assistant.
 To disable this set auto_setup to False.
-(Auto setup is on by default) See the individual device types for a list of IHC products to be recognized automatically.
+See the individual device types for a list of IHC products to be recognized automatically.

 Components will get a default name that is a combination of the IHC group and IHC resource id.
-If you want to change the display names use the [Customizing entities](/docs/configuration/customizing-devices/)
+If you want to change the display names use the [Customizing entities](/docs/configuration/customizing-devices/).

 ### {% linkable_title Manual setup %}